AnnaPrattt/ctf/README.md

-# ctf
+# CTF
-A repository of all CTF lessons or writeups I have created.
+This is a repository for all the CTF lessons, problems, or write-ups I have created.